-\Acceptable SOP Documentation:
+Acceptable SOP Documentation:

 - I. A notation on the plan review checklist to indicate either: - SOPs have been submitted in compliance with the requirements of the Food Code; or - SOPs are not required (construction does not affect operation i.e. new walk-in cooler).
+OR - 2.
+When SOPs are reviewed just prior to opening, notations on the pre-opening EVALUATION report to indicate that SOPs have been submitted in compliance with the requirements of the Food Code have been established.
+OR - 3.
+Use of the "SOP Cover Sheet" which was designed to document SOP review.